NIRISS AMI Recommended Strategies

 Target Acquisition

 Target acquisition (TA) is required when using a subarray in the AMI mode and strongly recommended when using full frame readout.
 Two TA modes are offered: AMIBRIGHTwhich uses the F480M filter crossed with the NRM in the pupil wheel for decreased throughput to observe bright acquisition stars, and AMIFAINT, which uses the F480M filter crossed with the CLEARP filter in the pupil wheel for increased throughput to observe faint acquisition stars.
-Users are advised to the the Exposure Time Calculator to determine the exposure parameters for their TA observations.
+Users are advised to the Exposure Time Calculator to determine the exposure parameters for their TA observations.

 Recommended parameters for strategy choices for Exposure Time Calculator